 The first of the three greatest burdens to deal with is your beliefs concerning spiritual reality.
 Heres the first hurdle.
 Everyone who identifies with a religion doesn’t see it as a burden.
 Religion becomes so much a part of their identity that they don’t feel its weight and its effects.
 But the reality is most religions create boundaries that dictate thoughts and values.

-Some religions use their doctrines and dogma to justify actions like murder, war, rape, incest, gender and all types of discrimination.
+Some religions use their doctrines to justify actions like murder, war, rape, incest, gender, and all types of discrimination.
 It teaches people to objectify gender, to hate and wage war against those who do not believe in the same supreme being.
 These are burdens preventing you from thinking.

 Overcoming Religious Programming

 Releasing the burden of religion takes conscientious research.
-Religion uses groupthink manipulation and other psychological programming to control.
-It aims this to keep people hooked into their paradigm.
-This is especially true for the Abrahamic religions (The Western organized religions of Semitic origin, Judaism, Christianity, and Islam).
+Religion uses groupthink manipulation and other psychological programming tools to control.
+It aims to keep people hooked into their paradigm.
+This is especially true for the Abrahamic religions.
+These are The Western organized religions of Semitic origin, Judaism, Christianity, and Islam.
 That’s why so many people are involved in these religions.
 Because of this, you must use sources from outside the paradigm you are researching.
-While engaging in research, there are two tools which are helpful.
+While engaging in research, two tools are helpful.
 To deal with this burden, you must use logical reasoning tools with emotional breaks.